valtterivalo/intellea/docs/design_document.md

 ---

 ### **Project Title:**
-**Cognition** (working title)
+**Intellea**

 ---

 ### **1. Purpose & Vision**
-Modern chat-based LLM interfaces are poorly suited for learning and comprehension, especially for neurodivergent users or those who struggle with reading long blocks of text. *Cognition* aims to replace the wall-of-text output with a visually interactive, **dynamically expanding 3D knowledge graph** and complementary components, creating a learning environment that improves understanding, retention, and usability.
+Modern chat-based LLM interfaces are poorly suited for learning and comprehension, especially for neurodivergent users or those who struggle with reading long blocks of text. *Intellea* aims to replace the wall-of-text output with a visually interactive, **dynamically expanding 3D knowledge graph** and complementary components, creating a learning environment that improves understanding, retention, and usability.

 We aren't building a dev tool.
 We're building an **AI-assisted thinking and learning interface**, designed for people who want to intuitively grasp complex topics by exploring structured information visually, rather than parsing verbose LLM outputs.